JiangPeng-Scholar/edu/_pages/about.md

 ---

-I am **Yue WU**, a 4th-year undergraduate student at the [School of the Gifted Young](http://en.scgy.ustc.edu.cn/), [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/).
+I just graduate from [School of the Gifted Young (SCGY)](http://en.scgy.ustc.edu.cn/), [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/), and I am going to Brown University in fall 2023.
 My research interest is high-order numerical methods for PDEs.

 Education
 ===

-* 09/2019 --- 07/2023: B.S. in Information & Computational Science, School of the Gifted Young, University of Science and Technology of China (2019 fall -- 2023 summer GPA: 3.96/4.3, rank: 1st in the major)
+* 09/2019 --- 07/2023: B.S. in Information & Computational Science, School of the Gifted Young, University of Science and Technology of China (overall GPA: 3.96/4.3, rank in the major: 1st/40)
 * 09/2017 --- 07/2020: Wuxi No.1 High School

 Honors and Awards
 ===

-1. China National Scholarship, Dec.
-2021
-2. China National Scholarship, Dec.
-2020
+1. USTC Outstanding Undergraduate Award, 06/2023
-3. Gold Prize, USTC Outstanding Student Scholarship, Oct.
-2022
+2. Gold Prize, USTC Outstanding Student Scholarship, 10/2022
-4. Excellence Prize, the 13th S.-T. Yau College Student Mathematics Contest, Analysis and Differential Equations track, Aug.
-2022
+3. Excellence Prize, the 13th S.-T. Yau College Student Mathematics Contest, Analysis and PDEs track, 08/2022
+4. China National Scholarship, 12/2021
-5. Second Prize, the 13th China National Mathematics Competition for College Students, Dec.
-2021
+5. Second Prize, the 13th Chinese Mathematics Competitions (CMC), 12/2021
+6. China National Scholarship, 12/2020
-6. Promotional Ambassador for Wuxi as an Outstanding Student Representative, Aug.
-2020
+7. Promotional Ambassador for Wuxi as an Outstanding Student Representative, 08/2020
-7. Third Prize, USTC Freshman Scholarship, Sept.
-2019
+8. Third Prize, USTC Freshman Scholarship, 09/2019

 Activities